busara-devs/ztree/_posts/articles/2017-09-28-habits-of-virtue.md

 ### Documentation

-###### Using the text file
+###### Using the file

-To use the zTree text file, click the **Download text** button above.
-It will take you to a text file.
-Right click and "Save As" to your computer.
+To use the zTree file, click the **Download ztt** button above.
+It will take you to a file.
+Click on "View raw" and save to your computer.
 In zTree use File > Import to read the file in.
 Please note that there are compatibility issues across different zTree versions so make you have a version that's the same or later than the version the file was written in.